janpreet/vigilant-dollop/_posts/2024-08-12-kado-proxy.md

 permalink: /kado-proxy
 ---

-Hello :), nother night, another tale from the trenches of late-night programming that'll make you laugh, cry, and maybe reach for your debugger.
+Hello :), another night, another tale from the trenches of late-night programming that'll make you laugh, cry, and maybe reach for your debugger.
 Picture this: It's the late hours of the night, the house is peacefully quiet, and I'm basking in the soft glow of my monitor.
 No, I'm not fueled by coffee – my energy comes from a much more powerful source.
 Just down the hall, my little one is sleeping soundly, blissfully unaware that her dad is on a mission to make her future brighter, one line of code at a time.

 ## The Kado-Proxy Chronicles: When Tests Rebel